bloveless/dotfiles/private_dot_config/nixpkgs/README.md

 Impure here is required so the the non free packages can be included.

-Home manager can then be run normally with `home-manager switch`.
+Home manager can then be run normally with `home-manager switch --impure`.

 ## Resources